pcitnet/devon/content/posts/colebrookebells-history.md

 chiming mechanism was to be overhauled and new cords and rubber handpieces fitted.
 The 2nd. and 5th.
-Belle were to be quarter-turned and all six were to be fitted with new steel gudgeons and re-hung on “totally enclosed se1f\~lubricating and self-aligning double row ball bearings fitted with grease caps”.
+Belle were to be quarter-turned and all six were to be fitted with new steel gudgeons and re-hung on “totally enclosed self-lubricating and self-aligning double row ball bearings fitted with grease caps”.

 There is a plaque in the tower which states ” The six bells were re-hung